josephmisiti/awesome-machine-learning/README.md

 * [GreatCircle](https://github.com/mwgg/GreatCircle) - Library for calculating great circle distance.
 * [MLPleaseHelp](https://github.com/jgreenemi/MLPleaseHelp) - MLPleaseHelp is a simple ML resource search engine.
 You can use this search engine right now at [https://jgreenemi.github.io/MLPleaseHelp/](https://jgreenemi.github.io/MLPleaseHelp/), provided via GitHub Pages.
 * [Pipcook](https://github.com/alibaba/pipcook) - A JavaScript application framework for machine learning and its engineering.
+* [verifyfetch](https://github.com/hamzaydia/verifyfetch) - Resumable, integrity-verified AI model downloads for the browser.
+Drop-in support for Transformers.js and WebLLM with constant memory and fail-fast corruption detection.

 <a name="javascript-demos-and-scripts"></a>
 #### Demos and Scripts